All Episodes

 I think it is four times.

-I think I'm pretty sure it's four.
+I think, I'm pretty sure it's four.

-And it it it's a war crime.
+And it's a war crime.

 He's just out there murdering people.